 Must be in good condition and check pressures.
 Do remember to allow your tyres a chance to warm up.
 Slicks are permitted on General Track Days unless otherwise stated.
 A Motorsport UK approved roll cage must be fitted when using slicks.

-Make sure that you know where your towing attachment is are located.
+Make sure that you know where your towing eye is located.
 Towing eyes need to be fitted prior to sighting laps.

 In good condition and best to check them occasionally through the event.